rbrahmson/VanillaPlugins/TopBookmarks/README.md

 <b>Permission Settings:</b>

 Two permissions settings are provided:
-1. Option to require "TopBookmarks View" permission in "Roles and Permissions" to see the Top Bookmarks.
+<br>1.
+Option to require "TopBookmarks View" permission in "Roles and Permissions" to see the Top Bookmarks.
 If this option is turned on display options 1, 2, 3, and 4 are not available to a user lacking the permission.
-2. Option to require "TopBookmarks ViewMarkers" permission in "Roles and Permissions" to see who bookmarked the top bookmarked discussions.
+<br>2.
+Option to require "TopBookmarks ViewMarkers" permission in "Roles and Permissions" to see who bookmarked the top bookmarked discussions.
 If this option is turned on display options 4 and 5 are not available to a user lacking the permission.

-<b>No performance impact is expected by the use of this plugin:
-- Both aging and the minimum number of bookmarks per discussion will affect the size of the Top-Bookmarks discussion list.
-However the list is using the standard Vanilla Discussion list access further filtered but these two parameters, both of which are in the discussion table.
-Thus this should not affect performance.
-- The list of users who bookmarked a discussion is limited to 200 (a hard coded limit in the plugin source).
-The list is displayed on demand (user click on the link) and access a single table.
+<br><b>Note:</b>During installation on Vanilla 2.2 a one-time discussion table update is performed.
+THe duration of this one-time setup depends on the size of the Discussion table.
 ​